Published: 31 August 2022

 For a guide to NIHR payment rates, which can be used as a guide to set your payment rates, see section below ‘Payment rates’.

 Get to know your organisation’s process for paying fees and expenses to members of the public as part of planning your project and aim to have a system in place to pay people and reimburse their expenses before involvement starts.
+For this, you can refer to new guidance on determining the most appropriate payment approach.
 Include a copy of or make reference to your organisation’s payments and expenses policy within the research grant application.
 It is good practice to offer payment whenever possible to members of the public you involve in your research.
 However, receiving payment can have implications for people receiving any form of benefit.
 It is very important that people receiving state benefits get expert advice prior to accepting payment.
 Find out more about how payment might impact welfare benefits in the section below ‘Welfare benefits’.

 Vouchers or tokens for individuals

 Proxy payment such as vouchers can be offered as a reward and recognition for involvement, especially for one-off events or consultations.
 Such rewards are usually offered to children and young people under 16 years who are not in receipt of benefits instead of cash payments.
-Where people are in receipt of benefits, high street or gift vouchers may be treated as earnings, and viewed by the benefits authorities in the same way as other forms of payment; for more information on how vouchers may impact individuals on welfare benefits, please see the appropriate paragraph on the section below ‘Welfare benefits’.
+Please note that high street or gift vouchers may be treated as earnings.
+This is particularly important where people are in receipt of benefits; vouchers may be viewed by the benefits authorities in the same way as other forms of payment; for more information on how vouchers may impact individuals on welfare benefits, please see the appropriate paragraph on the section below ‘Welfare benefits’.

 Payments for one-off involvement are now treated the same as any other payment.
 For those on welfare benefits, these payments are subject to the same restrictions as payments for longer term involvement.
 Previous regulations that may have meant one-off payments could be ignored for tax and benefit purposes are no longer applicable.